Elismar13/inHome-Documentation/README.md

 ## 💻 Project

 inHome is a project that allow users to control thermal confort equipaments by Internet of Things.
+You can use your computer, smartphone, TV, or something else that has an internet connection to control your equipment.

 ## :rocket: Technologies